 It's the spookiest month of the year, and you know what that means!
 It's time to figure out whether you believe in curses or simply unfortunate coincidences.
-A reboot of the classic 1982 horror film Poltergeist came out this year, but let's be honest: nothing could compare to the original.
-While no horrific accidents occurred on the set of this year's film (that we know of, anyway), the release reminded us of the rumors of a curse on the original film trilogy's cast.
+A reboot of the classic 1982 horror film Poltergeist came out last year, but let's be honest: nothing could compare to the original.
+While no horrific accidents occurred on the set of the new film (that we know of, anyway), the release reminded us of the rumors of a curse on the original film trilogy's cast.
 The movie revolves around a suburban family who move into a new home and begin to notice strange things surrounding their young daughter.
 Take a look below to find out about the mysterious events that have made people speculate that Poltergeist may be the most cursed franchise in Hollywood.

 The Whole Ordeal Began With Human Skeletons

 One of the most famous scenes features JoBeth Williams's character, Diane, falling into the family's pool, and it's filled with skeletons.
 You might not know that those skeletons are actually real — the actors sure didn't.
 "In my innocence and naiveté, I assumed that these were not real skeletons," Williams said in an interview for TV Land (below).
 "I assumed that they were prop skeletons made out of plastic or rubber . . .
 I found out, as did the crew, that they were using real skeletons, because it's far too expensive to make fake skeletons out of rubber."